Discrete $\Omega$-results for the Riemann zeta function: Introduction

 \end{thm*}

-In \cref{thm:ourresult1} we obtain discrete lower bounds of $\zeta(s)$ in the strip $1/2<\sigma<1$ where, compared to Montgomery's and Aistleitner's results, we also improve upon the constant in the exponential and the interval where the discrete variable $\ell$ ranges.
+In \cref{thm:ourresult1} we obtain discrete lower bounds for $\zeta(s)$ in the strip $1/2<\sigma<1$ where, compared to Montgomery's and Aistleitner's results, we also improve upon the constant in the exponential and the interval where the discrete variable $\ell$ ranges over.
 Our method is based on a {\it discretization} of the resonance method combined with several ideas from \cite{Chris-Marc-Kama}, \cite{Bonda-Seip-survey} and \cite{LiRad}.
-On the other hand, in the continuous case there exist already superior results \cite[Theorem 1]{Bonda-Seip-survey}.
+On the other hand, in the continuous case there already exist superior results \cite[Theorem 1]{Bonda-Seip-survey}.

 We then turn to the case $\sigma=1/2$. \cref{thm:ourresult2} can be regarded as a partial improvement of Li and Radziwill's result.
-The restriction to homogeneous progressions is due to the different nature of the resonating polynomial involved in the method of Bondarenko and Seip.
+The restriction to homogeneous progressions is due to the nature of the resonating polynomial involved in the method of Bondarenko and Seip.
 On the critical line, large values of $\zeta(s)$ are captured by significantly longer and sparser Dirichlet polynomials.
-Dealing with these polynomials raises several issues in controlling the contribution of non-zero Fourier coefficients introduced in our setting (see \cref{Remark} after \cref{eq:finalupperboundnumerator}).
+Dealing with these polynomials raises several issues in controlling the contribution of the non-constant Fourier coefficients introduced in our setting (see \cref{Remark} after the proof of \cref{thm:ourresult2}).
+Another drawback of the long resonator method is that it yields $\Omega$-results in {\it long} intervals $[N^\theta,N]$, $0<\theta<1$, of real/integer numbers.

-Lastly, \cref{thm:ourresult3} is an improvement of the result of Granville and Soundararjan along homogeneous arithmetic progressions and matches the one of Aistleitner, Mahatab and Munsch.
+Lastly, \cref{thm:ourresult3} is an improvement on the result of Granville and Soundararajan along homogeneous arithmetic progressions and matches the one of Aistleitner, Mahatab and Munsch.
 Its proof is a discrete variation of their method with only minor changes.
+Once more, the long resonator method restricts us to study $\Omega$-results in long intervals $[\sqrt{N},N]$.
+It is worth mentioning that Granville and Soundararajan are also forced to work in long intervals $[T^{1/10},T]$ in order to obtain the desired $\Omega$-result.

+For the sake of simplicity, we stated Theorem \ref{thm:ourresult2} and Theorem \ref{thm:ourresult3} for the intervals $[\sqrt{N},N\log N]$ and $[\sqrt{N},N]$, respectively.
+Their proofs can be modified in a straightforward manner to yield $\Omega$-results in any long intervals $[N^\theta,N]$, $0<\theta<1$, by changing the occurring constants $c$ and $O(1)$ to appropriately depend on $\theta$.
+Since our main goal was to show that discrete and continuous $\Omega$-results match up to constants in the exponential, we did not pursue this direction further.
+On a similar note, there is the possibility that if we were to build upon the method of de la Bret\`eche and Tenenbaum, then we could slightly improve upon the upper bound of the constant $c$ in \cref{thm:ourresult2}.
+However, we decided to follow the strategy of Bondarenko and Seip, as we believe this choice avoids several complications and keeps the exposition more self-contained.

 For further results concerning the Riemann zeta function along vertical arithmetic progressions see also \cite{Frankenhui,Martinng,Putnam,Steuding}.